LIKO-12/liko-12.github.io/docs/graphics-advanced/map.md

 ### `map:spritebatch`

-Enables the use of a spritebatch for the rendering of the map.
+Enable the use of a spritebatch for the rendering of the map.
 Which brings a huge performance boost.

 ```lua
 map:spritebatch(usage)